html-graph/html-graph.github.io/content/getting-started.md

 A port is a proxy element through which nodes are connected.
-It provides more flexibility when managing edges, unlike connecting nodes directly (although the node element itself can be used as a port at the same time).
+It provides more flexibility when managing edges, unlike connecting nodes directly.
+Node element itself can also be used as a port at the same time.

 Also, here is some CSS so that our nodes look nice: